HeRAMS-WHO/herams-backend/docs/index.rst

     :height: 1.3em
 	:align: top

 .. tip:: Access to the project dashboards is restricted to selected users.
-If you would like to be granted access to a project dashboard, please contact your country focal point or send an email to hearmas.who.int specifying your function and role as well as a brief explanation why you would like to access the project dashboard.
+If you would like to be granted access to a project dashboard, please contact your country focal point or send an email to `herams@who.int <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation why you would like to access the dashboard.

 .. image:: media/img/HeRAMS_worldview.png
    :alt: HeRAMS Worldview
    :height: 300px

-Project dashboard
+Project Dashboard
 =================

-Each project in HeRAMS has a custom, interactive dashboard providing an instant analysis and overview of key indicators based on the available data.
+Each project in HeRAMS has a custom, interactive dashboard providing an instant and in-depth analysis based on the available data.

 1. To view a project dashboard, open the project summary by selecting your project form the navigation pane on the left.
 Alternatively, you can open the project summary by clicking the corresponding blue dot on the world map.
 2. In the pop-up window, click the |details| button.
 This will open the interactive dashboard.